mbabic/shush/README.md

 - [DSP Generation of Pink Noise](http://www.firstpr.com.au/dsp/pink-noise/)

+- The freealut impl has [some informative code](https://github.com/vancegroup/freealut/blob/master/src/alutWaveform.c#L94) for generating waveforms and putting into a handy format

+- Worth pulling in a library [to work with 16 bit floats](https://hackage.haskell.org/package/half)

+- A cute look at [making a small sound generation lib in Haskell](https://github.com/blacktaxi/inversion/blob/4602dd301baf07a3f3d76992868510d1fbf8d78a/src/Preview.hs)

 - Is there a way to stream generated data to OpenAL?
 Better than creating a big buffer of noise and looping it.